su-ntu-ctp/6m-software-1.3-test-method/lesson.md

 ## Part 6 - Objects

-Objects are made up with key value pairs.
-In some programming language, the name of the data structure is "Dictionary".
-In JavaScript, we call it objects.
+Objects are made up with key-value pairs that represent properties and values.
+In some programming languages, the name of the data structure is "Dictionary".
+In JavaScript, they are called objects.

 Look at the basic use of object [here](./src/objects.js).